scottmwyant/learn/docs/comp-sci.md

 This means that the range of values that can be represented by an `8-bit unsigned int` data type are 0 to 255 (inclusive).
 The min value is of course `0` and the max value is `(2*(2^(n-1))) -1` where `n` is the number of bits used.

-Converting an integer to a binary string:
+Converting an integer to a binary string using the process illustrated with the table below.
+The left column starts with the integer value.
+The middle column is the int divided by 2 (disregard any fractional remainder, so "floor") and the right column is a 1 where the leftmost column is odd.

 |int|int/2|binary|significance|
 |---|---|---|---|